aniray2908/satellite-esg-risk-engine/experiments/README.md

 # Experiments

-This directory contains reproducible analytical scripts used during:
+This directory contains reproducible analytical scripts and notebooks used during:

 - Signal extraction
 - Metric validation